In interview with Franchise Performance Group CEO Joe Mathews, Hillier focuses on the impact of focusing on customers

 “Those two things (a good game plan for consumers and dedicated staff) end up producing substantially better margins for our franchisees than what most general contractors achieve, which obviously means better profits as well.
 And it’s not because we’re charging more, it’s because we’re substantially more efficient throughout the process.”

-To learn more about Re-Bath’s advantages for remodelers, download a free Business Model eBook by filling out the form below.
+To learn more about Re-Bath’s advantages for remodelers, fill out our form to download our Business Model eBook.